Windas/KanbOS/README.md

 **Update 4th day**: about how to use Clang and draw something onto our monitor.
 - The first demo here.
 At the beginning of the forth day, I draw a purple display to our monitor.
+- Now pointer is appeared!
+Finally we can use pointer to show our graphs:)